jaxxstorm/leebriggs.co.uk/_posts/2022-07-20-nobody-knows-what-declarative-is.md

 There is no way for me to argue that this is an imperative operation because it is.
 If you're thinking; "here's that imperative word again with Pulumi" then let me tell you this:

-While the operation of checking the value if `isMinikube` is indeed imperative, the result is still declarative.
+While the operation of checking the value of `isMinikube` is indeed imperative, the result is still declarative.
 What does this mean?

 **Pulumi as a tool is declarative**.
 It's the language you're using to write things that's imperative, not Pulumi itself.